-Proteomics (biomarker) services represent a third revenue stream for the Group, with revenue recognised typically on an over time basis.
+Proteomics (biomarker) services revenue is recognised typically on an over time basis.
 Performance obligations are described for larger service orders in the form of work packages, which identify individual deliverable services, and each represent a value on its own to the customer.
 The nature of the Group's work is that our biomarker contracts create an asset with no alternative use and contracts are worded in such a way that the Group has an enforceable right to be paid for the performance completed to date including an appropriate profit margin.
 Revenue is recognised over time as the biomarker services are performed.
 On partially complete biomarker projects, the Group recognises revenue based on stage of completion of the project which is estimated by reviewing the individual deliverable services stipulated in the work package.
 The stage of completion is estimated based on costs to date over total expected costs.
 This is considered a faithful depiction of the transfer of services as the contracts are initially priced on the basis of individual work packages and therefore represent the amount to which the Group would be entitled based on its performance to date.